 ● How to use them in your practice sessions

-This will help you in your IELTS because
+This will help you in your IELTS writing exam because

-● In understanding the criteria used in the exam you can prepare more effectively
+● In understanding the criteria used in the IELTS writing exam you can prepare more effectively

 ● You can work smarter rather than harder

-To do well in the IELTS writing assessment it is vital for you to understand what the examiner is looking for.
+To do well in the IELTS writing test it is vital for you to understand what the examiner is looking for.

 When you understand the criteria, you can use them as a foundation for your practice.
-Passing the IELTS is not just about working hard, it is also about working smartly.
+Passing the IELTS writing test is not just about working hard, it is also about working smartly.

 There are four testing criteria in the assessment